jbingham/dview/README.md

 with Dataflow as the runner, you can open the Dataflow viewer to track progress.

-*Currently Dataflow is the only runner that works with dview.* Beam python runners for Spark and and Flink are in development.
+**Currently Dataflow is the only runner that works with dview.** Beam python runners for Spark and Flink are in development.

 dview supports any Apache Beam runner.
 You can also run it locally first for testing, without visualization.